Kirshma/js-react-portfolio-app/README.md

 ### Conclusion and personal opinion

 This research has informed me about the state of the art of JavaScript frontend frameworks. <br>To conclude the top three major players of this market are React, Vue.js and Angular.
-<br> The statistics and metrics regarding these three paint a clear picture that React seems to be the most popular one as well as being liked by developers that used it.
+<br> The statistics and metrics regarding these three paint a clear picture that React seems to be the most popular one as well as being liked by developers that have used it.
 <br> When looking at what companies use React we can see that it is utilized in the frontends of all Meta Platforms, Inc. (formerly Facebook, Inc.) services including applications such as Whatsapp, Instagram and Oculus VR,
 as well as in the frontends of other big companies like DropBox, Netflix, PayPal, Shopify, Airbnb and more [[6]](#10-famous-websites-built-with-react-js).
 <br>All in all this makes this framework a solid choice for your project's frontend needs.